 Relax by doing activities you enjoy.
 Try crossword or jigsaw puzzles, , cook healthy meals and freeze some for later, and seek out TV shows to watch that give you pleasure.
 Explore your library’s online offerings.

-6) Taking care of elderly patients especially those with conditions like dementia can be challenging for care givers.
-How can care givers ease their tensions, worries and stress while taking care of the elderly at home ?
+6) Taking care of elderly patients especially those with conditions like dementia can be challenging for caregivers.
+How can caregivers ease their tensions, worries and stress while taking care of the elderly at home?

-For patients with Alzheimer disease or other cognitive problems, maintaining routine is important.
+For patients with Alzheimer’s disease or other cognitive problems, maintaining routine is important.
 Any change in routine can lead to agitation and behavioural issues in these patients.
-Share simple facts about what is going on and give clear information about how to reduce risk of infection inolder people with cognitive impairment.
+Share simple facts about what is going on and give clear information about how to reduce the risk of infection in older people with cognitive impairment.
 Repeat the information whenever necessary.
 Instructions need to be communicated in a clear, concise, respectful and patient way.
 It may also be helpful for information to be displayed in writing or pictures.
-It will be also useful for caregivers of patients with dementia to take turns in looking after them to reduce the risk of caregiver stress and caregiver burnout.
+It will also be useful for caregivers of patients with dementia to take turns in looking after them to reduce the risk of caregiver stress and caregiver burnout.
 It will also be useful for caregivers to join online groups where they can share their concerns and other relevant information with similar caregivers looking after people with dementia.